 Lemons are rich in vitamin C, which supports immune function.

 Honey is used as the medium in this recipe, but it also has healing properties.
 As I mentioned in my homemade cough syrup post, a study published in the medical journal Archives of Pediatrics & Adolescent Medicine concluded that buckwheat honey worked better than dextromethorphan, the active ingredient in store-bought cough syrup.

-Garlic Clove (optional)– This warming herb is legendary for it’s ability to support immune function and assist the body as it clears congestion.
+This warming herb is legendary for its ability to support immune function and assist the body as it clears congestion.

-Cayenne (optional) – Contains capsaicin, which is a warming and circulation enhancing pain reliever.
+Cayenne contains capsaicin, which is a warming and circulation enhancing pain reliever.
 It reduces the amount of Substance P – a chemical pain transmitter in the body – making it helpful for sore throats. (source 1, source 2)

 Cinnamon has long been used in traditional medicine to help with cold and flu recovery.
 According to Fundamentals of Microbiology, there is evidence to support its use as an antimicrobial herb.